Last Updated on September 6, 2023 by Tim Wells

 For me, testing out a new Android TV stick is kind of like getting back to my roots.
-So I was pretty excited to test out the new MeCool KD1 TV stick.
+So I was excited to test the new MeCool KD1 TV stick.

 The MeCool KD1 is a relatively new Android TV stick that retails for about $60.
-For that price, you’re getting a Google Certified device that’s running the official Android TV 10.0.
+You’re getting a Google Certified device running the official Android TV 10.0 for that price.

 MeCool KD1: Specs

-The MeCool KD1 runs on the AmLogic S905Y2 chipset, which is a small form-factor version of the popular S905 platform.
-Since it’s designed for streaming sticks, the S905Y2 does away with any external ports so it can be as small as possible.
+The MeCool KD1 runs on the AmLogic S905Y2 chipset, a small form-factor version of the popular S905 platform.
+Since it’s designed for streaming sticks, the S905Y2 does away with any external ports, so it can be as small as possible.

 Even though it’s a small form-factor CPU, the S905Y2 supports HDMI 2.1, which ups the throughput to 48 Gb/s.
-That’s more than enough bandwidth to support 4K at 60 fps so I was anxious to see what the video performance was like.
+That’s more than enough bandwidth to support 4K at 60 fps, so I was anxious to see the video performance.

 - CPU: Amlogic S905Y2 Quad-core ARM Cortex-A53 CPU